ls1intum/Artemis/docs/user/exams/students_guide.rst

         Your full name represents your signature.
 You can find your full name as registered on Artemis below the input field.

 - After you confirm, if the exam working time has started, the `Exam Conduction`_ screen will automatically appear.
-- Otherwise, you must wait until the exam begins, this wont be longer than 5 minutes.
+- Otherwise, you must wait until the exam begins.
+This wont be longer than 5 minutes.
 A popup will appear which will notify you how much time is left before the planned start.

 .. figure:: student/welcome_screen.png
    :alt: Welcome Screen